La-Lojban/lojban.pw/data/pages/pt/texts/dictionary-with-examples.md

             li&#039;u
           </td>
           <td class="text-left align-text-top p-2 column-class-glico">
-            &amp;quot;What connective of GA series matches your situation: you eat a cake, you drink some juice?&amp;quot; &amp;quot;I do both.&amp;quot;
+            &quot;What connective of GA series matches your situation: you eat a cake, you drink some juice?&quot; &quot;I do both.&quot;
           </td>
           <td
             class="text-left align-text-top p-2 column-class-English_definition"